Knowledge Hub

 What future recommendations does the review make about Open Banking?

 In addition, the Garner Review discusses whether the prohibition on charging for the provision of basic Open Banking interface services (which stems from Open Banking’s origins as a regulatory solution to address competition concerns) continues to be appropriate.
-A sustainable, commercial model for Open Banking would incentivise product innovation, enhanced customer experience and help to fund better consumer protections.
+A sustainable, commercial model for Open Banking would incentivise product innovation, enhance customer experience and help to fund better consumer protections.

 What regulation recommendations does the review make for the UK's payments sector?